IU South Bend Associate Faculty Distinguished Teaching Award

 - Reminder to the Academic Cabinet (January meeting).

-- Teaching portfolio provided to Selection Committee (September 12).
+- Teaching portfolio provided to Selection Committee in early September.

 - Award winner(s) shall be announced at either the November or December Academic Senate Meeting.

 The award will be recognition by the IU South Bend faculty and administrators of distinguished teaching.
 The first public announcement of the award winner will be at the discretion of the Chancellor.